-Creative ways to fund on-demand public transportation and microtransit• 8 min read
+Creative ways to fund on-demand public transportation and microtransit in 2021• 8 min read

 Finding the cash for new TransitTech is often half the battle.
 Here are nearly a dozen ways cities are creatively funding new on-demand public transportation networks.

 Originally published June 29, 2020.
 Updated February 1, 2021.

 Once considered emerging transit technology, microtransit — sometimes called on-demand transit — has become commonplace in transit systems across the country.
 Today, there are more than 100 microtransit deployments across 35 states in America, proving its consistently growing popularity amongst city leaders, transit authorities, and riders.
 But despite Frost & Sullivan predicting that microtransit shuttles will account for 50% of the shared mobility market by 2030, one of the biggest hurdles cities and transit agencies in the United States face is how to actually fund these technology-powered transit networks.

 First, a little background: funding for public transportation is highly localized — a combination of local and state taxes, federal funding, and fare revenue.
 Historically, federal funding has focused on capital expenditures like purchasing buses or constructing subway stations.
 State funding is a bit more of a mixed bag, but often also focuses on capital projects.

 That’s one main reason most cities and transit agencies use local sources of revenue to fund on-demand microtransit, which is characterized by very light capital costs, and therefore often requires funding that can be spent more flexibly.
 Thankfully, over the last couple of years, agencies and cities have developed a number of other ways to fund projects.
 As policies at the federal and state level continue to evolve to account for innovative transit and its benefits, the pool of available resources will almost certainly grow over time.